Ammar0021/Stream-Scoop/README.md

 ## Cookies

-- Use a browser extension like [Get cookies.txt](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)
+- Use a browser extension like [Get cookies.txt](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) to export cookies.
 - When prompted by the script, enter the PATH to your cookies file.
 If you don't have a cookies file, you can skip this step, but note that some videos may not be downloadable without cookies.

 ## Testing